security-notes/infobyte-faraday-wiki/Usage.md

 [- Commercial version -](https://www.faradaysec.com/#download)

 It's also possible to use the ZSH interface inside your web browser.
+The idea of the web-shell is to allow you to work directly from the web using ZSH as a console.
+You would be connected to your own shell (listening in loopback interface).

 To do this, fist you need to install butterfly:

 ```
 $ pip install --user butterfly